 The health insurance market in Maine offers many plan choices to businesses with 50 or fewer full-time equivalent employees.
-More information about small group plans can be found below and in the Bureau's Consumer Guide to Small Business Health Insurance (PDF).

 - Small Group Health Insurance Rate Charts